What is Aneurysm

 Capillaries – capillary aneurysms

-Cerebral aneurysms occur in the anterior cerebral artery which is part of the circle of willis.
+Cerebral aneurysms occur in the anterior cerebral artery which is part of the circle of Willis.
 Its rupture can cause severe stroke leading death.
-The second commonest site is internal cerebral artery.
+The second commonest site is the internal cerebral artery.

-- Aneurysm occurs when part of the blood vessel or cardiac chamber swells.
+- An aneurysm occurs when part of the blood vessel or cardiac chamber swells.

-- Aneurysm can occur in any part of the body though they often occur in the wall of the aorta.
+- The aneurysm can occur in any part of the body though they often occur in the wall of the aorta.

 - The two main types of aneurysms are aortic and cerebral.